rufuspollock/rufuspollock.com/content/post/zettelkasten-summary.md

     * The index contains keywords, with the IDs of relevant notes next to each keyword.
     * Only one or two notes are listed next to each keyword.
     * The idea is not to list every relevant note, but to provide a couple of 'ways in' to each topic in the slip-box.
-    * However if a topic is sufficiently well-developed that you've created a compliation note for the topic, you may want to link to it from the index.
+    * However if a topic is sufficiently well-developed that you've created a compilation note for the topic, you may want to link to it from the index.

  #### Project notes (notes which will cease to be useful once a project is complete) should be kept outside the slip-boxes.